 “No. The owner said I need to grow up.”

 “Right.
 That dick belongs to me.”

-I noticed several youngish men eying us.
-I smiled, so they came over.
+I notice several youngish men eying us.
+I smile, so they come over.

 “Are you the boys in False Gods?”